sulibo/sulibo.github.io/_posts/2017-10-07-octopress-3-tutorial.markdown

 Use you favorite browser to view it at the address `localhost: 4000`.

 # Deploy
-Ocotopress includes a deploy module, called [octopress deploy](https://github.com/octopress/deploy) that allows your site to be deployed with Rsync to S3 or GitHub papges.
-I deploy my site on GitHub page.
+Octopress includes a deploy module, called [octopress deploy](https://github.com/octopress/deploy) that allows your site to be deployed to Rsync, S3 or GitHub papges.
+I deploy my site on GitHub page and the required steps are listed below.

 First, create a repository named **username.github.io** on your Github.
 Your blog can be accessed via "https://username.github.io" after deployment.
 The "username" should be your own username.

-Then, setup the deployment configuration by `octopress deploy`.
+Then, set up the deployment configuration by `octopress deploy`.
 ```bash
 $ octopress deploy init git git@github.com:username/username.github.io
 ```